ben/writings/rebase.md

 It's the kind of situation that make developers run screaming from their keyboards.

 Rebase, on the other hand, applies commits one at a time.
-If any of them conflict, you get to review them as they're happening, and take corrective action.
+If any of them conflict, you get to review them as they're applied, and take corrective action.
-Let's take a look at

 * the specific changes that conflicted, a commit message that describes what was changed and why, and the names of the people who made the conflicting changes in the first place